bitsnnfl2021/bitsnnfl2021.github.io/_drafts/_posts/deep-embedded-clustering.md

 **Paper Link:** [https://arxiv.org/abs/1511.06335](https://arxiv.org/abs/1511.06335)

-**Task:** Implement the deep embedded clustering method described in the paper in python using TensoFlow, Pytorch or MXNet.
+**Task:** Implement the deep embedded clustering method described in the paper in python using TensorFlow, Pytorch or MXNet.
 Test your implementation on MNIST dataset.

 **Brownie points:** Compare your result with AutoEncoder + K-means and try to get results similar to the one mentioned in the paper.